Joseph Lawson Howze: Early life

 Joseph Howze was born on August 30, 1923, in Daphne, Alabama.
 He was the oldest of four children of Albert Otis Howze Sr. and Helen Lawson Howze.
 His mother died when he was five.
 He had six siblings in total.
 He grew up with neighbors who were Catholic and attributed his Catholicism to that influence.

 Howze attended kindergarten at Most Pure Heart of Mary School in Mobile, Alabama.
 He was later transferred to the segregated public schools of Mobile, graduating from Mobile County Secondary School in 1944.
 Howze originally aspired to become a doctor and studied chemistry, biology, and physics.
 He graduated from Alabama State Branch Junior College, now known as Bishop State Community College, in Mobile in 1946.
 In 1948, he earned a Bachelor of Arts degree from Alabama State University in Montgomery, Alabama.

 Howze converted to Catholicism in 1948, taking the name baptismal name of Joseph.
 He later entered the seminary for the Josephites, studying at Epiphany Apostolic College in New Windsor, New York.
 He then taught science in the public school system and was later hired to teach at St. Monica School in Tulsa, Oklahoma, in 1952.

 After expressing a renewed interest in the priesthood, Howze was accepted to study for the priesthood at Christ the King Seminary at St. Bonaventure University in St. Bonaventure, New York.
 He received his Doctor of Divinity degree there in 1959.

 Priesthood

 Howze was ordained to the priesthood for the Diocese of Raleigh at the Cathedral of the Sacred Heart in Raleigh, North Carolina, by Bishop Vincent Stanislaus Waters on May 7, 1959.
-Howze later served as a pastor at a parish in Asheville, North Carolina.
+Howze later served as a pastor at St. Teresa of Ávila Catholic Church in Durham, North Carolina and at a parish in Asheville, North Carolina.